Fantastic artwork surrounds us.

 What might not be well known is that it is more than one painting.
 The original was created in 1894, and there are 18 versions of the series.
 Coolidge was commissioned to create these to advertise cigars, but they became pop culture icons and still are today.

-This painting has appeared in shows such as Cheers, Roseanne, and The Simpsons.
-It’s appeared in commercials, on album covers, and in film.
-The imagery of this painting is everywhere.
-It’s so ubiquitous that many of us don’t realize that the original work was created in the 1800s.
+This painting has appeared in shows such as Cheers, Roseanne, and The Simpsons, commercials, album covers, and films.
+Its imagery is everywhere, so ubiquitous that many people don’t realize that the original work was created in the 1800s.

 The original “Poker Game” is currently in a private collection.